AI-Driven Control of Chaos: A Transformer-Based Approach for Dynamical Systems: Introduction

+The safety function is a powerful tool for controlling systems with chaotic transients governed by difference equations.
+It quantifies the minimum control required to confine chaotic trajectories within an arbitrary region of phase space for a given number of iterations~\cite{capeans2022controlling,Capeans2024}.
 While this approach represents a significant advancement in the control of chaotic systems, the computation of safety functions remains highly resource intensive.
-This challenge becomes particularly evident in systems with a high number of dimensions or variables, as well as in scenarios requiring real-time decision making.
+This challenge becomes particularly evident in systems with a high number of dimensions, as well as in scenarios requiring real-time decision making.
 As a result, this computational bottleneck limits the broader adoption of safety functions in fields that demand rapid and efficient solutions.

-In this work, we aim to address these computational challenges by incorporating machine learning techniques to estimate safety functions.
-Using data collected from various chaotic systems, supervised training of the models provides an efficient approximation of the safety function.
-Samples for the training consists of orbits of variable length escaping a predefined region.
-The models learn dynamical patterns that generalize across different systems.
+In this work, we aim to address these challenges by incorporating machine learning techniques to estimate safety functions.
 The primary goal is to reduce the computational burden of safety function calculations while maintaining accuracy, making the approach feasible for real-time and large scale applications.

-Our methodology involves collecting datasets from systems with chaotic transients, training models with varying levels of available information, and evaluating their performance.
-By focusing on generalizability, we aim to create predictive models of safety functions from time series data for a wide range of systems without requiring fine tuning.
+Our methodology involves collecting datasets from unstable systems with chaotic transients, training models with varying levels of available information, and evaluating their performance.
+By focusing on generalization, we create predictive models of safety functions for a wide range of systems without requiring fine tuning.
+Once the models have been trained, the control of a system only requires samples of diverging trajectories of the uncontrolled system and the actual state.
 This approach not only improves efficiency but also expands the practical utility of safety functions in controlling chaotic transients.

 The structure of this paper is as follows.
 Section~\ref{Theoretical_background_sec} reviews the current state of the art in the computation of safety functions and discusses the role of machine learning in addressing these challenges.
 Section~\ref{Methodology_sec} details the data collection, model design, and training processes.
 In Sec.~\ref{Results_sec}, we evaluate the predictive models, examining their performance and efficiency across different scenarios.
 Finally, Sec.~\ref{Conclusion_sec} summarizes our findings, discusses their implications, and outlines potential avenues for future work.